MiguelGraciaCarballo/QA-AutomationChallenge/README.md

 ## Automation Steps

 • Get "available" pets.
-Assert expected result
+Assert expected result.

 • Post a new available pet to the store.
 Assert new pet added.

 • Update this pet status to "sold".
 Assert status updated.

 • Delete this pet.
 Assert deletion.

 ## Tech Stack